 You must ensure your agents are constantly improving their performance, working to decrease handling time, and striving to increase customer satisfaction once they have been set up and running.

 When agents are trying to meet their average handle time goals, they can cut off calls early or mark issues as resolved when they aren’t.
-Although it may be helpful to reduce AHT, it will also lead to poor customer satisfaction resulting in a customer churn.
+Although it may be helpful to reduce average handle time, it will also lead to poor customer satisfaction resulting in customer churn.

 Hence, it is better to listen to live conversations without an agent knowing than drop into a call to speak to an agent without the caller knowing.

 6. Keep a record of all calls

 It may take the agents longer to complete a transaction than expected for a variety of reasons.
 Recalling past calls helps identify and address such issues, so reducing average handle time is impossible without them.

 Recorded versions of customer interactions can be used to assess agent productivity and identify inefficiencies.
 You can listen to call recordings for critical calls when you are unavailable to monitor in real-time.